See You Again (Carrie Underwood song): Composition

-See You Again is written in the key of A♭ music, with a vocal range from F_{3} to D♭_{5}.
+"See You Again" is a power ballad, written in the key of A♭ music with a vocal range from F_{3} to D♭_{5}.
+Underwood felt that the lyrics of the song fit naturally on her fourth studio album Blown Away (2012), as the song presents her faith and views on life after death.
+In the chorus, she sings, "I will see you again, oh / This is not where it ends".
+The verses further develop this idea through imagery of loss and absence, while emphasizing reassurance rather than despair, with lines such as "But I won't cry / 'Cause I know I'll never be lonely".

+Discussing the song's theme, Underwood explained that while losing someone is painful, her faith offers comfort, stating that "having that faith that you're going to see them again is such a comforting thing".
+Although the lyrics deal directly with death and farewell, Underwood viewed the song as hopeful in tone.
+She framed it as a reflection on moving forward rather than an expression of grief alone.

+Reception

-Critical reception
+Critical response

-The song has received positive reviews from music critics.
-Billboard.com described the song to be "truly a taste of heaven."
-Kevin John Coyne of Country Universe included the song in his personal favorite tracks from the Blown Away studio album in the website's 2012 year-end countdown of editors' favorite Country albums of the year, as did Matt Bjorke of Roughstock for their album countdown.
-Liv Carter of Urban Country News gave the song a "thumbs up", adding "what pulls it over the line however, and presumably why it has become a fan-favorite, is its sincerity in wishing to bring comfort and Underwood’s confident performance."
-Jonathan Keefe of Slant Magazine was less favorable, saying that "the chorus of power ballad "See You Again" is marred by dated, campy arena-rock clichés."
+"See You Again" has received positive reviews from music critics.
+Billboard staff described the song to be "truly a taste of heaven".
+Dan Milliken of Country Universe gave the song B+ grade, while Kevin John Coyne from the same publication included it in his personal favorite tracks from Blown Away in their 2012 year-end countdown of editors' favorite Country albums of the year, as did Matt Bjorke of Roughstock for their album countdown.
+Slant Magazines Jonathan Keefe was less favorable, saying that "the chorus of power ballad 'See You Again' is marred by dated, campy arena-rock clichés."

+"See You Again" received two nominations at the 2014 CMT Music Awards, including Video of the Year and Female Video of the Year, winning the former.
+The song was also nominated for World's Best Song at the 2013 World Music Awards.

 Commercial performance

-The song debuted at No. 60 on the US Country Airplay chart for the week of April 13, 2013, and peaked at No. 2 for the chart dated September 7, 2013.
-It entered the Billboard Hot 100 at No. 90 for the chart dated May 18, 2013, and peaked at No. 34 for the chart of August 31, 2013.
-It also peaked at No.7 on the Hot Country Songs chart on August 24, 2013.
-As of December 2013, the single has sold 740,000 copies in the United States.
+"See You Again" debuted at number 60 on the US Country Airplay chart for the week of April 13, 2013, peaking at number 2 for the chart dated September 7, 2013.
+It entered the US Billboard Hot 100 at number 90 for the chart dated May 18, 2013, and peaked at number 34 for the chart of August 31, 2013.
+It also peaked at number 7 on the US Hot Country Songs chart on August 24, 2013.
+The single has sold 740,000 copies in the United States as of December 2013, and was certified double platinum by the Recording Industry Association of America (RIAA).